-11 Physical Signs the Modern World Is Taking a Toll on You (and What to Do About It)
+11 Physical Signs the Modern World Is Taking Its Toll (And How to Fight Back)

 The modern world looks a little different to the one we inherited 20-30 years ago.
 And the demands on the human body have shifted.
 The rise of technology and a sedentary lifestyle presents a unique set of musculoskeletal challenges for us to overcome.
 A battle we might be losing if the physical signs are anything to go by.